-The School's DSL is Matthew Close who is a member of the leadership team.
+The School's DSL is Jon Owen who is a member of the Senior Leadership Team.

-Jon Owen is the DDSL and the person to whom reports should be made in the absence of the DSL.
+Sinead Ross-Martyn is the DDSL and the person to whom reports should be made in the absence of the DSL.
 This ensures there is the required cover for the role at all times.
-Reports can also be given to the following ADSLs: Tracey Chong, Garnette Watts, Stuart Murphy, David Williams, Sally Johnston, and Louise McCabe-Arnold.
+David Williams is the DSL of the Girls' Prep and Sally Johnston the DSL of the Boys' Prep.
+Reports can also be given to the following ADSLs: Tracey Chong, Garnette Watts, Stuart Murphy, Louise McCabe-Arnold and Rosanna Palmer.